eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ### Transition from mev-boost to ePBS

 The transition from MEV-Boost to ePBS represents a pivotal evolution in Ethereum's approach to handling MEV and improving the network's efficiency and fairness.
+Dependency on an external, third party software can be dangerous and lead to network incidents even if clients themselves behave correctly.
 In the next section, we will cover the details on why ePBS is needed and what will the ecosystem gain from this in-protocol approach to PBS.

 ## The Case for ePBS